 - First-year students with no college experience are admitted based on their high school achievements.
 All students with a minimum 3.2 high school GPA and a 25 ACT or 1200 SAT, who apply and accepted to UCBA, are automatically invited to enroll in UCBA Honors.
-The priority application deadline for Fall 2019 admission is May 1, 2019.
+Priority application for Spring 2024 will be posted soon.

 - Cumulative college GPA of 3.2 or higher (confirmed via transcript or through the university for transition students).

-- Currently enrolled full time as a UC Blue Ash student, or, if transferring, planning to enroll full time at UC Blue Ash in Spring 2020.
+- Currently enrolled full time as a UC Blue Ash student, or, if transferring, planning to enroll full time at UC Blue Ash.

 - Evidence of interest in and desire to engage with the UC Blue Ash Honors Program.

 Applications are now OPEN for the delayed start program!

 - Please use the link below to fill out your application.